KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

 # Add Domain

 This section provides information about creating a branded system and a custom domain for your campaigns.
+To add a domain, perform the following steps:

+1. Go to _Settings_ > _Set Up_ > _Branded Domain_.
+2. Click **Add Domain** and select the channel.
+3. Enter the following details:
+   1.

 ## Add System Domain